evanx/bashbin/redis-scan/readme.md

 where `>&2` is used to redirect debugging info to stderr.
 (We can hide the debugging info by redirecting `2>/dev/null` when running the script.)

 In general it's useful to have a `tmp` directory for each bash script.
 We use `$$` to create a dedicated `tmp` according to its PID.

-In addition, we might use "tmp" hashes in Redis to track the execution of the script, in database number (unlucky) 13.
-As a matter of course, we store the execution duration using `c1tmp_pipe` in `finish()`

 ### Sleep to alleviate load